The world deserves better quality ‘dumb’ phones

 Techless

 If you’re looking to buy from a U.S.-based company, another option is the Wisephone from Techless.
 It’s a Samsung device with a minimalist-styled interface, though it’s not e-ink.
-Like the Light Phone, the Wisephone allows certain features, such as texting, and it blocks distracting ones, such as social media apps.
-Unlike the Light Phone, the Wisephone is sold with a subscription ($20 per month for the first 12 months, not including phone carrier charges).
+Unlike the Light Phone, the Wisephone is sold with a subscription (three different tiers of service are available starting at $25 a month).
+As of the summer of 2024, Techless was preparing to roll out the Wisephone II, the device’s second generation.

 Read my interview with Techless founder Chris Kaspar